cantscript/CantScriptBlog/content/About/_index.md

 <br>

 I've been working in and around the Apple world since from 2010ish.
-I acutally kind of fell into into and started working in an Apple Premium Reseller right after finishing Uni _(Thats where I feel in love with Apple while studying Music Tech)_.
+I actually kind of fell into into and started working in an Apple Premium Reseller right after finishing Uni _(Thats where I feel in love with Apple while studying Music Tech)_.

 This was a part time gig at first and then moved up to store manager before moving on to the Education Sales team.
 Yep, thats right, the sales team!